Azure/Azure-Sentinel/Playbooks/Netskope/Add-Url-to-netskope-url-list/readme.md

 Note; On these resources, you'll add the necessary role for the logic app's managed system identity to access these resources on your logic app's or connection's behalf.
 To add a role to a managed identity, you need Azure AD administrator permissions that can assign roles to identities in the corresponding Azure AD tenant.

-### Configurations in Azure Sentinel
+### Configurations in Microsoft Sentinel
 For Azure Sentinel some additional configuration is needed:

-- Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entity i.e. URL.
+- Enable Microsoft Sentinel Analytics rules that create alerts and incidents which includes the relevant entity i.e. URL.
 - Configure automation rule(s) to trigger the playbooks.

 Refer to Microsoft [Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/) Documentation for further details.